// form styles

 Access to capital/liquidity

-While private companies must raise money from private investors, shares in public companies are able to be bought and sold freely.
+While private companies must raise money from private investors, shares in public companies can be bought and sold freely.
 Plcs can raise significant capital by issuing shares to the public, especially at IPO whereby the company issues new shares on the public markets for the first time.
 The cash injection at IPO (initial public offering) can provide companies with the funds they need for strategic initiatives such as expansion into new markets or for increased research and development activity.

 In contrast, the relative illiquidity of private companies means that raising capital is potentially more uncertain, with more agreements required between existing board members or shareholders and potential new investors.